DDoS/GBAiD/README.md

 ## Current state ##

-All of the GameBoy's built-in hardware has been implemented.
+All of the GameBoy's built-in hardware has been implemented, except for the serial communication port.

 I've tested 8 games so far:
 - Super Mario Advance